Christian Values Enrichment Days

 AIM: To use creativity exploring themes and preparing for the end of term service.

-CHRISTIAN VALUES: Creation, community.
+CHRISTIAN VALUES: Creation, community, stewardship

 ACTIVITIES: This day is used annually to prepare pupils for the end of term service and the themes which will be explored in this.
+This year the theme is stewardship of our world.

-Teambuilding and wellbeing
+Teambuilding and diversity

-CHRISTIAN VALUES: Community, peace
+CHRISTIAN VALUES: Community, peace, justice

 Year 8